Chanda-Abdul/frontend-mentor-angular-password-generator-app/README.md

 - [ CSS Checkbox Generator](https://doodlenerd.com/html-control/css-checkbox-generator) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [Introduction to services and dependency injection](https://angular.io/guide/architecture-services) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [List of Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
-- [angular-range-slider-example-draggable-ngx-slider-tutorial](https://www.freakyjolly.com/angular-range-slider-example-draggable-ngx-slider-tutorial/) - This helped me for XYZ reason.
+- [Angular Material - Clipboard](https://material.angular.io/cdk/clipboard/overview) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [angular-range-slider-example-draggable-ngx-slider-tutorial](https://www.freakyjolly.com/angular-range-slider-example-draggable-ngx-slider-tutorial/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.